inaccel/material/docs/labs/kubeflow.md

 	![submit](/img/kubeflow-submit.png)

-3. Run the experiment from the Katib UI by submiting the YAML file and '**Monitor**' the trials.
+3. Run the experiment from the Katib UI by submitting the YAML file and '**Monitor**' the trials.

 	![monitor](/img/kubeflow-monitor.png)